 We often talk to patients about the first two weeks being the most difficult after a lumbar fusion.
 The first 2 days are the hardest in that 2-weeks.
+Although lateral fusions may have less back pain than traditional fusions, people sometimes get some numbness and weakness in their thigh.
 The more generally active you are the more the muscle soreness improves.
 Please do not just lay in bed.